 References should come from individuals who can attest to your academic and professional skills.
 Reference letters should come from educators, managers, supervising physicians or APNs in specialty.
 Peer references are not encouraged.

-Your goal statement is evaluated also as a writing sample and should be written at the level expected for graduate essays.
+Your goal statement is evaluated as a writing sample and should be written at the level expected for graduate essays.

 Professional resume required.